7 User Identity Alternatives to 3rd-Party Cookies

 However, unlike cookies, users cannot choose to opt-out of this tracking, violating industry-wide privacy principles.
 Most browsers announced that they would limit the capabilities for fingerprinting in the future.

-Fingertipping is not a permanent fix but rather a temporary solution the market can use during the transition.
+Fingertipping is not a permanent fix but rather a temporary alternative to third party cookies the market can use during the transition.
 Tightening privacy regulations makes this solution unviable in the long run.

 |Data pools||– Secure method of user data matching|